OpenProteinAI/tool-make-aligned-dataset/README.md

 # tool-make-aligned-dataset
-This repository provides a Python script for creating a dataset of aligned sequences from a dataset with unaligned sequences.
+This repository provides a Python script for creating a dataset with aligned sequences from a dataset with unaligned sequences.
 Alignment is performed using [mafft](https://mafft.cbrc.jp/alignment/software/).

 NOTE: **Apple Silicon e.g. M1 is not supported.
 Windows (if not using WSL) probably also doesn't work.**